-Aftersun lotion is not just for soothing sunburns, but also for moisturising skin that is dry after being out in the sun all day, and for prolonging the tan that you’ve gotten during your Greece vacation.
+Aftersun lotion is not just for soothing sunburns, but also for moisturising skin that is dry after being out in the sun all day.
+It helps to prolong the tan that you’ve gotten during your Greece vacation.
 Try and opt for an aftersun that has soothing aloe vera inside.

 A Wide-Brimmed Hat for Sun Protection

-The Greek sun is ferocious and your scalp is ultra-sensitive so ensure that you have sufficient protection by taking a stylish wide-brimmed hat on vacation with you.
+The Greek sun is ferocious and your scalp is ultra-sensitive.
+Ensure that you have sufficient protection by taking a stylish wide-brimmed hat on vacation with you.

-A comprehensive travel medical kit should be part of your Greece packing list as it helps you to be prepared for any eventuality – be it a bought of Montezuma’s revenge, or a hiking injury.
+A comprehensive travel medical kit should be part of your Greece packing list as it helps you to be prepared for any eventuality.
 It’s worth noting that pharmacies can be found on virtually every street in Greece and the people working in them usually have a good grasp of English.